rainfireliang/COMM6320_IntroductionR/README.md

 output: html_document
 ---
 # Introduction
 This is a brief introduction to R for both programming and data analysis.
+YouTube link: https://www.youtube.com/watch?v=NCF_XzAj0yk

 R is not the ONLY tool for computational studies.
 Sometimes, it is not the best one either.
 We choose R for instruction just because we, social scientists, find it's easy to learn.
 It is a statistical package with programing functions.